Andrzej Wawrzyk

-Andrzej Wawrzyk (born 26 September 1987) is a Polish heavyweight boxer.
-He challenged once for the WBA (Regular) world heavyweight title in 2013.
+Andrzej Wawrzyk (born 26 September 1987) is a Polish professional boxer.
+He has challenged once for the WBA (Regular) heavyweight title in 2013.

 Amateur career

 Wawrzyk won the European junior title 2006 beating future world champion Ciocan in the semifinal.

 At the World Junior Championships 2006 he lost to eventual runner-up Sardor Abdullayev 9:15 in the quarter-final.

 Professional career

 Wawrzyk turned professional on 18 November 2006, winning his first professional bout by four-round unanimous decision.
 From his pro debut to March 2013, Wawrzyk racked up an impressive record of 27–0, 14 KOs.

 On 17 May 2013 he travelled to Russia to challenge for the WBA (regular) heavyweight title held by Alexander Povetkin, and in doing so suffered his first professional loss by third-round TKO.
 In 2014, Wawrzyk scored two notable wins over former British and Commonwealth heavyweight champion Danny Williams by first-round TKO, and former IBF world heavyweight champion Francois Botha by fifth-round TKO.
 In September 2016, he defeated former world heavyweight title challenger Albert Sosnowski by sixth-round TKO.

 His next professional contest was scheduled for February 2017 against reigning and undefeated WBC heavyweight champion Deontay Wilder in Birmingham, Alabama.
 But Wilder was forced to find a new opponent for the next defence of his WBC heavyweight title after Wawrzyk failed a drug test (Stanozolol).